rdgd/birdie/README.md

 # Usage

+You can use Birdie's CLI or you can import it as a module and use it in your source code (I recommending every time you boot your app server).

 The command `birdie` run in the same directory as a complete `birdie.config.js` file will work.

-When running Birdie in your NodeJS application as a module, simply do something like the following
+When running Birdie in your NodeJS application as a module, simply do something like the following:

 ```
 var birdie = require('birdie');